nfrechette/acl-test-data/README.md

 By default, clips will maintain their original compression format: raw files remain raw, compressed files remain compressed.

-For convenience, a single command can generate zip files for every version:
+For convenience, a single command can generate the zip file used for a package release:
 `python make.py -package`